Michael Gallup

-Michael Gallup (born March 4, 1996) is an American football wide receiver for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Butler Community College before transferring to Colorado State, where he was a Consensus All-American in 2017.
-He was drafted by the Cowboys in the third round of the 2018 NFL Draft.
+Michael Gallup (born March 4, 1996) is an American professional football wide receiver.
+He played college football for the Butler Grizzlies and Colorado State Rams, where he was a consensus All-American in 2017.
+Gallup was drafted by the Dallas Cowboys in the third round of the 2018 NFL draft.
+He has also been a member of the Las Vegas Raiders and Washington Commanders.

-Early years
+Early life

 Gallup attended Monroe Area High School in Monroe, Georgia, where he played football, baseball, basketball, and ran track.
-He started focusing on football as a junior, playing quarterback in a triple option offense.
+Gallup started focusing on football as a junior, playing quarterback in a triple option offense.

-As a senior, Gallup played wide receiver and running back, registering 28 receptions for 637 yards (22.8-yard average) and 10 receiving touchdowns, 37 carries for 484 yards (13.1-yard average) and seven rushing touchdowns.
+As a senior, Gallup played wide receiver and running back, registering 28 receptions for 637 yards (22.8-yard average) and 10 touchdowns to go along with 37 carries for 484 yards (13.1-yard average) and seven touchdowns.
 He helped his team advance to the second round of the Class 4A playoffs.

 College career

-Gallup moved on to Butler Community College to improve his grades.
-As a freshman in 2014, he led the team with 780 receiving yards and 11 touchdowns.
-Against Dodge City Community College, he tallied five receptions for 287 yards and three touchdowns.
+Gallup enrolled at Butler Community College to improve his grades.
+As a freshman in 2014, Gallup led the team with 780 receiving yards and 11 touchdowns.
+Against Dodge City Community College, he had five receptions for 287 yards and three touchdowns.

-In 2015, Gallup played in only three games due to an ankle injury and had nine receptions for 74 yards and a touchdown.
+As a sophomore in 2015, Gallup played in only three games due to an ankle injury and had nine receptions for 74 yards and a touchdown.

 In 2016, Gallup transferred to Colorado State University.
-He started slow in his first season, but began to increase his production after his third game against the University of Northern Colorado, when he had 4 receptions for 82 yards and one touchdown.
-He played in all 13 games (11 starts), recording 76 receptions for 1,272 yards (tied for first in the conference) and 14 touchdowns.
+He started slow in his first season, but began to increase his production after his third game against the University of Northern Colorado, when he had four receptions for 82 yards and atouchdown.
+Gallup played in all 13 games (11 starts), recording 76 receptions for 1,272 yards (tied for first in the conference) and 14 touchdowns.

 As a senior in 2017, Gallup was a finalist for the Fred Biletnikoff Award.
 He started all 13 games, posting 100 receptions (school record) for 1,413 yards and seven touchdowns.

 Gallup finished his career with various accomplishments.
 He had three of the top eight single-game all-time receiving performances in school history, four of the top ten games in school history for receptions, ranked second in single-season receiving touchdowns (14), only player in school history to catch three or more touchdowns three times, record for single-season receptions (100), second-best single-season receiving yards (1,413), ranked fifth in career receptions (176).